 - Periodically having your sight and hearing checked

 - Discuss any medications you have with a doctor to see if it increases the risk of falling

 - Clearing the house of falling hazards and installing devices like grab bars and railings

 - Wearing shoes that provide good support and cushioning

 - Talking to family members about falling and increasing awareness

 Falling can be a traumatic and embarrassing experience for elderly persons; this can make them less willing to leave the house, and less willing to talk to someone about their fears of falling.
 Doing such things, however, will increase the likelihood of tripping or losing one’s balance.
 Knowing the causes of falling and how to prevent them is the best way to mitigate the risk of serious injury.

-If you have any questions please feel free to contact one of our offices located in West Orange, Toms River, Guttenberg, and Elmwood Park, NJ.
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+If you have any questions, please feel free to contact one of our offices located in West Orange, Toms River, Bloomfield, and Elmwood Park, NJ.
+We offer the newest diagnostic and treatment technologies for all your foot care needs.